djay21/SSH-TUNNELING/README.md

 # ngrok-client-config

-ngrok_setup file contains the shell script to setup the ngrok client in linux(ubuntu) environment and willl forward ports 8001 and tcp 22.<br>
+=> ngrok_setup file contains the shell script to setup the ngrok client in linux(ubuntu) environment and willl forward ports 8001 and tcp 22.<br>

-you will get your access token after sign up on https://dashboard.ngrok.com/signup .
+=> You will get your access token after sign up on https://dashboard.ngrok.com/signup .

-if you want to install directly from this github repo using bash script
+=> If you want to install directly from this github repo using bash script
 <h5> wget -O - https://raw.githubusercontent.com/djay21/ngrok-client-config/master/ngrok_setup.sh | bash </h5>

 <h5> ********************Run by using ************************** </h5>